-Many factors influence the activity and performance of soil-applied herbicides.
+Many factors influence the activity and performance of soilapplied herbicides.
 Factors that should be considered are: rate too low for soil type, high weed pressure, weeds not listed on label, poor control in wheel tracks, cloddy soil, wet soil, amount of previous crop residue, dry weather, poor incorporation, improper setting of incorporation implement, herbicide resistant weeds, incorporation too shallow or deep, incorporation speed too slow, worn sweeps on cultivator, single pass instead of two pass incorporation, and second incorporation deeper than first.
 Consider these possibilities before poor weed control is attributed only to the herbicide.

 Buckle, Eptam, Far-Go, Ro-Neet, Sonalan, and trifluralin require incorporation.
 Eptam, Far-Go, and Ro-Neet must be incorporated immediately (within minutes) after application.
 Trifluralin incorporation may be delayed up to 24 hours if applied to a cool, dry soil and if wind velocity is less than 10 mph.
 Sonalan incorporation may be delayed up to 48 hours.
 Pendimethalin is labeled only PPI in soybean, dry beans, and pulse crops and PRE, not PPI, on corn.
 Alachlor, acetochlor, dimethenamid, and metolachlor may be used PRE but PPI improves weed control, particularly on fine textured soils.
 Incorporation of alachlor, ethofumesate, and metolachlor may be delayed several days.
 Incorporation of Eradicane and Eptam can be delayed up to 4 hours when applied with liquid fertilizer and the same day when impregnated on dry bulk fertilizer.
 Ro-Neet can be incorporated up to 4 hours after application and up to 8 hours when impregnated on dry fertilizer.
-Apply Balance PRE rather than PPI due to moderate solubility and possible movement down to the seed zone under wet conditions.